CS100 - CNW1 Class Policy

 Example

-If your CUNY login username is [email protected]
+If your CUNY login username is [email protected], then your QCC email is [email protected].

 Mobile setup